Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Asymptotic models for inter-exceedance times

 \begin{remark} In case of an i.i.d. sequence of event magnitudes $(X_n)_{n \in \N}$ the extremal index is $\theta = 1$.
-Then the return time $T(u)$ is asymptotically Mittag-Leffler distributed corresponding to a fractional Poisson process, see \citet{Hees2021}.
+Then the return time $T(u)$ is asymptotically Mittag-Leffler distributed according to a fractional Poisson process, see \citet{Hees2021}.

+Waiting times with finite means are covered by the other limiting case $\beta = 1$, with the exponential distribution as a component of the mixture distribution, see Theorem \ref{theorem_FS}. \end{remark}

+\begin{remark} According to Theorem \ref{def:Tu2}, the distribution of the IET $T(u)$ for a given threshold $u$ can be approximated by the asymptotical distribution of $b(1/p(u)) \cdot T_{\beta, \theta}$.
+For even higher threshold $u + x$, $x > 0$, this implies the approximation $T(u+x) \approx b(1/p(u+x)) \cdot T_{\beta, \theta}$.
+This is relevant in practice because the threshold $u$ is usually chosen large for the data analysis, but not too large in order to get a sufficient number of observations.
+With the resulting estimates we can then extrapolate to IETs for even larger, critical thresholds. \end{remark}

-Waiting times with finite means are covered by the other limiting case $\beta = 1$.
-Then we get the exponential distribution as component of the mixture distribution as shown in Theorem \ref{theorem_FS}.
-Note that this does not mean that eq. (\ref{eq:10}) holds with $\alpha = 1$. \end{remark} From now on we do not distinguish between the index $\alpha$ and the tail parameter $\beta$.
-The only exception is the case $\beta = 1$, which corresponds to scenarios of waiting times with finite means and does not refer to heavy-tailed waiting times with index $\alpha = 1$.
+From now on we do not distinguish between the index $\alpha$ and the tail parameter $\beta$.
+The only exception is the case $\beta = 1$, which corresponds to waiting times with finite means and does not refer necessarily to heavy-tailed waiting times with index $\alpha = 1$.